 A Boat rental in Croatia?
 Why?

-Croatia is known for its hot and dry summers, making it a great holiday destination!
-Croatia as a whole is home to over 1000 islands, most of which are uninhabited.
-Only up to 15 of these islands are greater than 19 square miles and only 1 greater that 1000 in population.
+Besides Game of Thrones and amazingly good football players, Croatia is probably best known for its beautiful coast line with more than a thousand islands and islets.
+Most of which are uninhabited.
+Only up to 15 of these islands are greater than 19 square miles and only 1 greater than 1000 in population.
 So tourist crowding will very rarely be a problem here and you’ll have freedom to explore.
 However, 1000 islands sounds great until you factor in how exactly you’ll get to these islands.
 As the majority don’t even have locals, you couldn’t expect there to be airports anywhere other than mainland Croatia.
 Therefore, in order to maximise your leisure and enjoyment, you’d need a boat rental in Croatia.
 This way, you can also pick and choose what islands you’d like to visit and when!

 Now that you know you’ll be needing a boat, let’s get this island hopping in session!